CabboShiba/Hurricane-Best-NET-Patcher/README.md

 Thanks to Hurricane, you will be able to prevent malicious code execution, and analyze the HTTP/HTTPS Traffic.

-Drag&Drop your file into Hurricane, and it will load your patched assembly.
+Drag&Drop your file into Hurricane, and it will load your patched assembly. **Remember to put Hurricane and your file in the same folder.**

 Hurricane: